tkellehe/concepts/languages/qeg/README.md

 ```
 a²           # assign "a" to be [0,...,15]
   b1a        # assign "b" to be "a" offset by the max of "a" +1 [16,...,31]
-     Ċab     # assign all bits to be CX where "a" is control and "b" is target.
+     Ċab     # assign all bits to be CX where "a" is control and "b" is target
         cṂ   # assign "c" to be list of 32 bits
           Ṣc # show "c" to screen
 ```